Pankaj Mishra: Career

-In 1992, Mishra moved to Mashobra, a Himalayan village, where he began to contribute literary essays and reviews to The Indian Review of Books, The India Magazine, and the newspaper The Pioneer.
-His first book, Butter Chicken in Ludhiana: Travels in Small Town India (1995), was a travelogue that described the social and cultural changes in India in the context of globalization.
+In 1992, Mishra moved to Mashobra, a Himalayan town in Himachal Pradesh, India, where he began to contribute literary essays and reviews to The Indian Review of Books, The India Magazine, and the newspaper The Pioneer.
+His first book, Butter Chicken in Ludhiana: Travels in Small Town India (1995), set in Ludhiana, Punjab, India, was a travelogue that described the social and cultural changes in India in the context of globalization.
 His novel The Romantics (2000), an ironic tale of people longing for fulfilment in cultures other than their own, was published in 11 European languages and won the Los Angeles Times Art Seidenbaum award for first fiction.
 This novel, with some autobiographical strains, is a bildungsroman.
-The narrative begins with the nineteen-year-old protagonist Samar coming to the city of Varanasi from Allahabad.
+The narrative begins with the nineteen-year-old protagonist Samar coming to the city of Varanasi from Prayagraj.
 A large part of the novel, including its end, is set in Varanasi.
 Gradually, Samar realizes that the city is a site for mystery.

 Mishra's book An End to Suffering: The Buddha in the World (2004) mixes memoir, history, and philosophy while attempting to explore the Buddha's relevance to contemporary times.
 Temptations of the West: How to Be Modern in India, Pakistan and Beyond (2006), describes Mishra's travels through Kashmir, Bollywood, Afghanistan, Tibet, Nepal, and other parts of South and Central Asia.
 Responding in The Guardian to an article by Mishra in connection with this work, Salil Tripathi criticised Mishra's defence of Indian and Chinese economic policies from the period 1950–80, claiming that they had stifled economic growth.
 Mishra's 2012 book, From the Ruins of Empire, examines the question of "how to find a place of dignity for oneself in this world created by the West, in which the West and its allies in the non-West had reserved the best positions for themselves."

-Mishra has written literary and political essays for The New York Times, where he was a Bookends columnist, The New York Review of Books, The Guardian, the London Review of Books, and The New Yorker, among other publications.
-He is a columnist for Bloomberg View and The New York Times Book Review.
-His work has also appeared in Foreign Affairs, Foreign Policy, The Boston Globe, Common Knowledge, the Financial Times, Granta, The Independent, The New Republic, the New Statesman, The Wall Street Journal, n+1, The Nation, Outlook, Poetry, Time magazine, The Times Literary Supplement, Travel + Leisure, and The Washington Post.
+Mishra has written literary and political essays for the New York Times, where he was a Bookends columnist, the New York Review of Books, The Guardian, the London Review of Books, and The New Yorker, among other publications.
+He is a columnist for Bloomberg View and the New York Times Book Review.
+His work has also appeared in Foreign Affairs, Foreign Policy, The Boston Globe, Common Knowledge, the Financial Times, Granta, The Independent, The New Republic, the New Statesman, the Wall Street Journal, n+1, The Nation, Outlook, Poetry, Time magazine, the Times Literary Supplement, Travel + Leisure, and the Washington Post.
 He divides his time between London and India, and is currently working on a novel.